LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 ### Calculation Components

 When you are creating a new calculation there are some multiple components to familiarize yourself with:
-1. Fields: You are able to include existing fields from your data inside of a calculation
+1. Fields: You are able to include existing fields from your data inside of a calculation like in the example above referencing the `Transaction Total` field.
 1. Operators: (`>`, `<`, `=`, `>=`, `<=` etc..)
 1. Literal expressions: Specific values (`23`, `"String"`, `true`, `false`, null, `#Date`)
 1. Functions: Tableau provides a numerous amount of functions that you can apply within your calculated fields.
 The functions available include aggregate functions, number functions, logical functions, etc..